aredn/documentation/arednGettingStarted/installing_firmware.rst

 TP-LINK first install process
 -----------------------------

-These devices may allow you to use the manufacturer's native *PharOS* web browser interface to apply new firmware images.
+These devices may allow you to use the manufacturer's native web interface to apply new firmware images.
 If available, this is the most user-friendly way to install AREDN® firmware.
 Navigate to the system setup menu to select and upload new firmware.
 Check the TP-LINK documentation for your device if you have questions about using their built-in user interface.
 If this process works then you will have AREDN® firmware installed on your device and you skip all of the steps described below.

 If the process above does not work or if you choose not to use the *PharOS* web interface, then you can install AREDN® firmware on your device using steps similar to those described above for Mikrotik devices.
 TP-LINK devices are programmed to use `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ for downloading a boot image from an external source.
 If you already have a `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *server* on your Windows computer then you can use that.
 The example below uses *Tiny PXE*.
 It may also be possible to use a simple TFTP server instead.
 For more information, see the **Preparing Your Computer** section above.